Worklenz/worklenz/docs/task-progress-guide-for-users.md

 - Time is converted to minutes internally (a 2-hour task = 120 minutes)
 - Setting a time estimate to 0 removes that task from progress calculations
 - Time estimates serve dual purposes: scheduling/resource planning and progress weighting

+### Detailed Time-based Progress Calculation Example

+To understand how time-based progress works with different time estimates, consider this example:

+For a parent task with three subtasks:
+- Subtask A: 40% complete, Estimated Time 2.5 hours
+- Subtask B: 80% complete, Estimated Time 1 hour
+- Subtask C: 10% complete, Estimated Time 4 hours

+The calculation works as follows:

+1. Convert hours to minutes: A = 150 min, B = 60 min, C = 240 min
+2. Total estimated time: 150 + 60 + 240 = 450 minutes
+3. Each subtask's contribution is: (time estimate × progress) ÷ (total time)
+4. For Subtask A: (150 × 40%) ÷ 450 = 13.3%
+5. For Subtask B: (60 × 80%) ÷ 450 = 10.7%
+6. For Subtask C: (240 × 10%) ÷ 450 = 5.3%
+7. Total parent progress: 13.3% + 10.7% + 5.3% = 29.3%

+The parent task would be approximately 29% complete.

+This demonstrates how tasks with longer time estimates (like Subtask C) have more influence on the overall progress calculation.
+Even though Subtask B is 80% complete, its shorter time estimate means it contributes less to the overall progress than the partially-completed but longer Subtask A.

 ## Default Progress Method